sugarlabs/musicblocks/js/utils/README.md

 6.  **Now to add styling for your theme**

     (If you skipped to here, these are the files responsible for styling, the CSS is easy to understand and modify, but to change the color of elements in javascript files, look at the entire code base and search for "platformColor".
 You will find all the places where JS is used to style.
-You don't have to add your own theme, you can just change styling in dark mode CSS and JS, and then choose dark mode n the toolbar.)
+You don't have to add your own theme, you can just change styling in dark mode CSS and JS, and then choose dark mode in the toolbar.)

     You have to add styling to three places,